vadikgo/vagrant-simplecloud/README.md

 The following attributes are available to further configure the provider:
 - `provider.image`
     * A string representing the image to use when creating a new droplet.
-It defaults to `ubuntu-14-04-x64`.
+It defaults to `123`.
-    List available images with the `simplecloud-list images $DIGITAL_OCEAN_TOKEN` command.
+    List available images with the `simplecloud-list images $DO_TOKEN` command.
 Like when using the SimpleCloud API directly, [it can be an image ID or slug](http://simplecloud.ru/features/api-manual/#_Create-new-VPS).
 - `provider.ipv6`
     * A boolean flag indicating whether to enable IPv6
 - `provider.region`
     * A string representing the region to create the new droplet in.
 It defaults to `base`.
-List available regions with the `simplecloud-list regions $DIGITAL_OCEAN_TOKEN` command.
+List available regions with the `simplecloud-list regions $DO_TOKEN` command.
 - `provider.size`
-    * A string representing the size to use when creating a new droplet (e.g. `1gb`).
-It defaults to `512mb`.
-List available sizes with the `simplecloud-list sizes $DIGITAL_OCEAN_TOKEN` command.
+    * A string representing the size to use when creating a new droplet (e.g. `1`).
+It defaults to `1`.
+List available sizes with the `simplecloud-list sizes $DO_TOKEN` command.
 - `provider.private_networking`
     * A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
 It defaults to `false`.
 - `provider.backups_enabled`